jbudiman/api-bitcoin-world/source/index.html.md

 `identity_documents.data.state`           | No | The state on the document
-`identity_documents.data.expiry_date`     | No | The expiry date on the document (D-M-Y format) `identity_documents.verification` | No | The verification proof of the document `identity_documents.verification.verified` | Yes | Whether of not the partner verification was successful `identity_documents.verification.verified_at` | Yes | The date the document was last verified (D-M-Y format) `identity_documents.verification.authorizer` | Yes | The name of the 3rd party or manual if manually verified `identity_documents.verification.link` | No | Link to the verification document provided by identity 3rd party
+`identity_documents.data.expiry_date`     | No | The expiry date on the document (D-M-Y format) `identity_documents.verification` | No | The verification proof of the document `identity_documents.verification.verified` | Yes | Whether or not the partner verification was successful `identity_documents.verification.verified_at` | Yes | The date the document was last verified (D-M-Y format) `identity_documents.verification.authorizer` | Yes | The name of the 3rd party or manual if manually verified `identity_documents.verification.link` | No | Link to the verification document provided by identity 3rd party